ekimkael/wptb/README.md

 You need to have [Nodejs](https://nodejs.org/en/) install on your computer and then install globally _wptb_:

 `npm install -g wptb`

+once you have it installed, you will be able to run the command: `wptb` preferably in the wordpress themes folder

 Spécial thanks to [Sanix](https://twitter.com/sanixdarker)